godalming123/tinytile/readme.md

  - Changing keymaps (currently we assume GB keymap)
  - Keybindings on release
  - Add fullscreen windows (the current implementation is very naive)
+ - Add maximised windows (the current implementation is also naive)
  - Use alt + mouse to drag/resize windows
  - When a window is closed the next window does not get focused
  - When dragging popup windows it should drag the parent instead